 Covered Up: People are often surprised to learn that Joan Baez didn't originate "The Night They Drove Old Dixie Down".

 Face of the Band: Clearly averted initially, with two principal songwriters and three different lead singers.
 Robertson's attempt to become this later on led to a great deal of ill will.

-Genius Bonus: In a nod to their Canadian background, "Ferdinand The Imposter" has to be the only pop song to make a reference to The Doukhobors.
+Genius Bonus: In a nod to their Canadian background, "Ferdinand the Imposter" has to be the only rock song ever to make a reference to the Doukhobors.

 Harsher in Hindsight: Robertson's musings in The Last Waltz about touring being "a goddamn impossible way of life" take on more meaning after Manuel's suicide during a tour.

 Manuel's song "The Shape I'm In", with its lyrics about a man contemplating suicide, is another example.

 Mainstream Obscurity: They were hugely influential and have a small-but-enthusiastic fanbase, but "The Weight" is their only widely-known song.

 Mondegreen: Joan Baez never saw a copy of the lyrics to "The Night They Drove Old Dixie Down" before she made her excellent cover version.
 "Stoneman's cavalry" became "so much cavalry", "I will work the land" became "I'm a working man", etc. Did not prevent her version from becoming a top ten hit.